shazow/everything/receivers-in-go.md

 kind-of start looking like the classes we’re used to.
 When we attach a method to a type, the receiver is the instance of the type for which it was called.

+Choosing the name of a receiver is not always a trivial task.
+Should we be lazy and name them all the same (like `this` or `self`)?
+Or treat them not unlike local variables by abbreviating the type (like `srv` to a `Server`type )?
+Or maybe something even more nuanced?

+And what are the consequences?
+How will our code suffer if we choose one approach over the other?
+Let's explore.

 ## Quick refresher on Go structs